 I greatly appreciate your dedication.

-Dear distinguished members of the Korean Society of Traumatology:
+Dear members of the Korean Society of Traumatology,

-First of all, I would like to express my sincere gratitude to all the medical staff who have been protecting the lives and safety of the people to overcome the long-lasting COVID-19 crisis.
-I would also like to show respect and appreciation to everyone who has dedicated their time to successfully host the 9th Pan-Pacific Trauma Congress (PPTC) 2022 Korea in the midst of this grave situation.
+Over the past three years, amidst the national health crisis of COVID-19, I would like to express my sincere gratitude to all medical professionals who have dedicated themselves to protecting the lives and safety of ourcitizens.
+I would also like to extend my respect and appreciation to all related personnel who have contributed to the successful preparation and presentation of the 10th Pan-Pacific Trauma Congress (2023 Korea).